 Engineering club that promotes interest in structural engineering (bridges, buildings, tunnels, dams etc).
 We participate in research demonstrations, design competitions, site visits, and social events.
 Anyone who is interested is always welcome to join! https://nolecentral.dsa.fsu.edu/organization/istructe

-SHPE is the source for quality Hispanic engineers and technical talent.
-The organization is the leading social-technical organization whose primary function is to enhance and achieve the potential of Hispanics in engineering, math and science. https://ww2.eng.famu.fsu.edu/shpe/
+SHPE is the leading social-technical organization whose primary function is to enhance and achieve the fullest potential of Hispanics and underserved minorities in engineering, math, technology and science.

 To bring manufacturing engineers, electrical engineers, mechanical engineers and industrial engineers together through advanced manufacturing fo